-- Under the Preventive Maintenance Cleaning Program, 312,839 linear feet of 6-in diameter to 27in diameter sewer were cleaned.
-In addition, 58,878 linear feet of pipe were treated with chemical to abate grease. - The City conducted over 364,559 feet of CCTV inspections. - Approximately 442,103 linear feet of sewer pipe have been rehabilitated, replaced, or installed during this reporting period through various projects and programs. - The Root Control Program chemically treated approximately 408,324 linear feet of pipe.
+- Under the Preventive Maintenance Cleaning Program, 267,821 linear feet of pipe 6-in diameter to 27-in diameter sewer were cleaned.
+In addition, 62,391 linear feet of pipe were treated with chemical to abate grease. - The City conducted over 211,753 feet of CCTV inspections. - Approximately 115,496 linear feet of sewer pipe have been rehabilitated, replaced, or installed during the reporting period through various projects and programs. - The Root Control Program chemically treated approximately 227,223 linear feet of pipe.

 The City inspected Food Service Establishments (FSEs) as part of the Fats, Oils and Grease (FOG) Program to minimize the amount of FOG discharged to the sanitary sewer system.
-During the reporting period 3,900 FSE inspections were completed for Program compliance, as well as educating FSE managers and staff about appropriate grease-handling practices.
+During the reporting period 1,835 FSE inspections (1,613 FSEs inspected) were completed for Program compliance, as well as educating FSE managers and staff about appropriate grease-handling practices.
+Because any FSE can be inspected more than once (initial and follow ups), the number of total inspections can exceed the number of FSEs inspected (as shown in the numbers above 1,835 inspections vs. 1,613 FSEs)